Required Equipment for Brazilian Jiu-Jitsu Training

 Both BJJ and Judo gi are made in a variety of weaves and thicknesses and are designed to withstand the rigors of these sports.
 There is a growing variety of gi types available for purchase at a range of prices.
 Starting out in Jiu-Jitsu, it's recommended that you get something well-made, but not exceptionally expensive.
 White or blue gi are the most traditional colors and the best to start with.

-bjjhq.com is a daily sale site that has regular deals on Jiu-Jitsu kimono and other gear.
+BJJHQ: a daily sale site that has regular deals on Jiu-Jitsu Gis and other gear.

 *Please note that not all BJJ kimono come with white belts, so you might have to acquire them separately.